Louisiana (New France): Colonial administration

 Under the Ancien Régime, Louisiana formed part of a larger colonial unit, French American territory—New France (Nouvelle France), which included a large part of modern-day Canada.
 New France was initially ruled by a viceroy in 1625, the Duke of Ventadour.
 The colony was then given a government like the Bourbons' other possessions.
 Its capital was Quebec City until 1759.
 A governor-general, assisted by a single intendant, was charged with ruling this vast region.
 In theory, Louisiana was subordinate to Canada, and so it was explored and settled chiefly by French-Canadians rather than colonists from France.
 Given the enormous distance between New Orleans and Quebec, communications outside cities and forts were limited.

 French settlements were widely dispersed, which afforded them de facto autonomy.
 The government decided to break up governance of the vast varied colony of New France into five smaller provinces, including Louisiana.
 The Illinois Country, south of the Great Lakes, was added to Louisiana in 1717 and became known as Upper Louisiana.
 Mobile served as French Louisiana's first "capital".
 The seat of government moved to Biloxi in 1720, and then to New Orleans in 1722, where the governor lived.
 While the office of governor general was the most eminent, it was not the most powerful.
 His was a military position that required him to lead the troops and maintain diplomatic relations.
 The second provincial authority was the commissaire-ordonnateur.
 His was a civil post with similar functions as that of the intendants in France: the king's administrator and representative, he oversaw justice, the police force, and finances.
 He managed the budget, set prices, presided the Superior Council (Conseil supérieur—the court of justice), and organized the census.
 Appointed by the king, Louisiana's commissaire-ordonnateur had broad powers that sometimes conflicted with those of the governor general.
 The military outposts of the hinterland were directed by commanders.

+According to one account, at the time of the transfer to the United States, "the province was divided as follows: Mobile from the Balize to the city, New Orleans and the country on both sides of Lake Pontchartrain, first and second German coasts, Catahanose, Fourche, Venezuela, Iberville, Galveztown, Baton Rouge, Point Coupee, Attakapas, Opelousas, Ouachita, Avoyelles, Rapides, Natchitoches, Arkansas and the Illinois.
+These were all military posts or separate commands, and were separated from each other by leagues of forest.
+The only communication was by water."